June 17th, 1994

-June 17th, 1994 is a documentary film by Brett Morgen released as part of ESPN's 30 for 30 series.
+June 17th, 1994 is a 2010 American documentary film by Brett Morgen that looks at various U.S. sporting events that happened on the day in question, the same date of O. J. Simpson's run from the police.
+The film jumps back and forth between the police chase and each sporting event using quick-cut archival footage without any narrator.
+The film was released on June 16, 2010, as part of ESPN's 30 for 30 series.

 Summary

 The documentary details the events of Friday, June 17, 1994, in which several noteworthy sporting events occurred during the police chase of O. J. Simpson.
 Morgen says the diversity of the events provides an opportunity "to look at the soul of America".

 The documentary features no narration and also no interviews and consists simply of clips from news sources throughout the day.

 There are rare clips of sportscasters like Chris Berman and Bob Costas talking to their producers about how to deal with the O.J. story within the context of the events they were covering.

 Events occurring during this day

 The events detailed in the documentary that occurred during the chase of Simpson are as follows.